p2panda/handbook/website/docs/specification/APIs/replication.md

 title: Replication
 ---

-- this api consists of GraphQL queries for other nodes to ask about the state of bamboo logs, entries and payloads
+- This api consists of GraphQL queries for other nodes to ask about the state of bamboo logs, entries and payloads
-  - these queries are enough to build a flexible replication protocol on top
+  - These queries are enough to build a flexible replication protocol on top
-- nodes need to implement the API specifications to make sure they are compatible with all other node and client implementations.
+- Nodes need to implement the API specifications to make sure they are compatible with all other node and client implementations.

 ## `entryByHash`